zigbee-alliance/distributed-compliance-ledger/docs/tendermint-rpc.md

 --from=jack
 ```

-4. Confirm the s------it is listening to the event in the first window:
+4. Confirm that the subscriber received the event.
+For the transaction example above:

 ```json
 {